ptaru/VidCore/README.md

 #### Custom Overlays

-Add custom controls on top of the video (like AVKit's `VideoPlayer`):
+Add custom controls on top of the video (like AVKit's `MediaPlayer`):

 ```swift
 VidPlayer(player: player) {